Featured Post

 You know that feeling when you've put in countless hours and invested so much of yourself into something, then — poof — it's gone?
 That's what happened to me yesterday: my beloved Tumblr account was terminated, without reason, I might add!

 This is where I was previously hosting this blog.
 Gone were the almost 1500 posts and memories I'd accumulated over the years (since 2008).
 To add insult to injury, all my social media posts now feature broken links.
-Yes, it was indeed a sad evening.
+Yes, it was indeed a horrible evening.

-However, as a true warrior in the lifestyle blogging world, I am determined to rise from the ashes and rebuild A Little Bit Of Me by any means necessary.
-But how you ask?
+However, as a true warrior, I'm determined to rise from the ashes and rebuild A Little Bit Of Me by any means necessary.
+But how you ask Well, I'm about to take you on the journey of making your own terminated blog comeback.

 Damage Control